pigoz/mplayer2/DOCS/man/en/mplayer.rst

     Enabled by default.

+--autosub, --no-autosub
+    Load additional subtitle files matching the video filename.
+    Enabled by default.
+    See also ``--sub-fuzziness``.

 --dumpjacosub
     Convert the given subtitle (specified with the ``--sub`` option) to the time-based JACOsub subtitle format.
 Creates a ``dumpsub.js`` file in the